keremoktar/keremoktar.github.io/docs/README.md

 <!-- [Click here](./other-research.md) for other areas of my research. -->

 ## Who am I?
-I was born and raised in Istanbul, Turkey; studied economics and cognitive science at Pomona College in California; and am currently working with a fantastic [community of collaborators](./collaborators.md) on the questions described above.
+I was born and raised in Istanbul, Turkey; studied economics and cognitive science at Pomona College in California; and am currently working with a fantastic [community of collaborators](./collaborators.md) on the questions described above. <details><summary>(Details)<br><br></summary>

-<details><summary>(Details)<br></summary>
 Like many, my research is motivated by my past.
 I left Turkey to study in the U.S because I thought it was collapsing economically and losing its democratic, secular values (this turned out to be <a href="https://www.brookings.edu/articles/the-rise-and-fall-of-liberal-democracy-in-turkey-implications-for-the-west/">true</a>).
 Participating in the Gezi Park <a href="https://en.wikipedia.org/wiki/Gezi_Park_protests">protests</a> made me acutely aware of the importance of dissent---and our remarkable, violent capacity for it.
-Since then, I have been trying to understand how and when others' beliefs influence ours. <br>
+Since then, I have been trying to understand how and when others' beliefs influence ours. <br><br>
 </details>

 ## Feel free to contact me!